shajenM/projects/dinoboy/README.md

 <img src="dinoBoyDemo.gif" width="400">

-  This game is written in Haskell language following reactive design.
-The reactive framework I developed was inspired by book "Haskell School of Expression" by Paul Hudak and Conal Elliott (https://www.amazon.com/Haskell-School-Expression-Functional-Programming/dp/0521644089)
+  This game is written in Haskell language using functional reactive design.
+The reactive framework I developed is based on book "Haskell School of Expression" by Paul Hudak and Conal Elliott (https://www.amazon.com/Haskell-School-Expression-Functional-Programming/dp/0521644089)

-For the graphics rendering I used SDL2 haskell bindings.
+For the graphics I used library SDL2 for haskell bindings.

 ## Design

-DinoBoyGame.hs contains logic for this game.
+Entire game logic is in a single DinoBoyGame.hs.
 All other files belongs to the game framework.

-All the components in the game are defined at the end of DinoBoyGame.hs as
+The components in the game are defined at the end of DinoBoyGame.hs as
 ```
 game  = backGrd `over` boySprite `over` boxes `over` sounds `over` messages
 ```

-* backGrd is a moving background picture
+* backGrd - is a moving background picture
-* boySprite is the picture of boy who reacts by jumping when space key is pressed.
+* boySprite - is the picture of boy who reacts by jumping when space key is pressed.
-- boxes are the objects moving from right to left at different speeds
+- boxes - are the objects moving from right to left at different speeds
-- sounds are sounds produced when boy hit a box
+- sounds - are sounds produced when boy hit a box
-- mesages are text messages on screen which are score and "you Died" message when hit.
+- mesages - are text messages on screen which are score and "you Died" message when hit.

-Module Hudak.hs and Fal.hs have the Behavior features that user can use to build a game.
-Here is the sample usage.
+Module Hudak.hs and Fal.hs have the features(Behaviors) that user can use to build a game.
+Here is the sample exmaple of using the framework:

-1) Show an ellipse at position (0,0) with radious r1 = 0.05 , r2 = 0.05
+1) Draw an ellipse on screen at position (2,2) with radious r1 = 0.05 , r2 = 0.05
 ```
 r1 = 0.05
 r2 = 0.05
-pic1 = paintedPicture  red (translate (0, 0) (ell r1 r2) )
+pic1 = paintedPicture  red (translate (2, 2) (ell r1 r2) )
 runReact "Reactive Game" pic1 resoures
 ```
-'ell' draws an ellipse on screen. 'translate' draws at position (0, 0) This picture will be a static at one place in red color.
+'ell' draws an ellipse on screen. 'translate' moves ellipse at position (0, 0) to (2,2) This picture will be a static at one place in red color.
 Now how to make it dynamic?

 2) To animate ellipse by shrink and grow, try this